The Ship Security Assessment (SSA) is an essential and integral part of the process of developing and updating Ship Security Plans (SSP).

-The International Ship and Port facility Security Code was drafted and agreed at the same time as the new SOLAS Regulations and provides further detail and guidance on the measures outlined in the Regulations.
+The International Ship and Port facility Security Code was adopted at the IMO on 12 December 2002.
 The Code has two parts: Part A which contains mandatory requirements and Part B which contains detailed guidance.
 Contracting Governments must implement the mandatory requirements of the Code, taking into account the guidance, by 1st July 2004.

 Transport Security Division (TRANSEC), part of the Department for Transport (DfT), has overall responsibility for implementing IMO requirements and will deal primarily with port facility and passenger ship security.
 The Maritime and Coastguard Agency (MCA) is responsible for cargo and freight ship security.